mcihan/transaction-report-service/README.md

   the call.
   The token will be cached for a duration of 9 minutes and 45 seconds.
 Upon expiration, it will be evicted, and a new token will be provided.

-- Access swagger ui to test api after run project. http://localhost:8080/swagger-ui/index.html
+- **Local test:** access swagger ui to test api after run project http://localhost:8080/swagger-ui/index.html
 - Please find api-contract.yml [here](src/main/resources/api-contract.yml)

 <br/>